joseandres94/RfX-Copilot/README.md

    - As artifacts become available, they appear as rich assistant messages in the chat (DIC, Demo Brief, Gap Analysis).
 4. **Chat with the copilot**
    - Ask questions via the **chat input** (text) or use the **microphone** to send audio.
-   - The backend uses RAG over RfX chunks + DIC + demo brief + gaps to generate grounded answers.
+   - The backend uses a RAG pipeline over RfX chunks + DIC + demo brief + gaps to generate grounded answers.
    - Optionally play back answers using TTS where enabled.
 5. **Start new conversations**
    - Use the **“New Conversation”** button in the sidebar to reset the session and/or process a different RfX.